 Returning to work after illness: BCCDC is now approaching COVID and other communicable diseases the same way.
 Stay home while you feel unwell.
-Once your symptoms have resolved and you feel well enough to resume regular activities like work and school, you can do so as long as you have been fever free (without medications) for 24h.
+Once your symptoms have resolved and you feel well enough to resume regular

 As we are not in control of the work environment (Family Homes/Schools), and the unique nature of each environment, there are multiple challenges related to providing care if a client develops symptoms of, or tests positive for COVID19.
 Our primary goal is the safety of our clients and staff.
 With this in mind we will assess each situation independently and plan accordingly.